dennisb1239/Coursera_Capstone/README.md

-# IBM Data Science - Capstone project
-## "WHERE TO MOVE DUE TO BREXIT?"
+# "WHERE TO MOVE DUE TO BREXIT?"

 This project was created in November 2019 to finish the IBM Data Science spezialization offered on Coursera .